Menu

 Who it’s for

-• This programme is designed for organisations and individuals working in sectors with frontline (public-facing, site-based) staff in Scotland.
+• This programme is designed for organisations and individuals working in sectors with frontline (public-facing, site-based) staff in Scotland, particularly employers in the hospitality and tourism, retail, logistics, cleaning, facilities management and manufacturing sectors and their supply chains.

-• The online course would benefit senior leaders, business owners, operations and people managers, team leaders and/or HR professionals, and anyone involved in job design, scheduling, recruitment or retention strategies in these sectors.
+• The online course was designed to benefit senior leaders, business owners, operations and people managers, team leaders and/or HR professionals, and anyone involved in job design, scheduling, recruitment or retention strategies in these sectors.

-• The Pioneer partnership opportunities would suit organisations that are interested in tackling workforce challenges and becoming an employer of choice.
+• The Pioneer partnership opportunities are for organisations that are interested in tackling workforce challenges and becoming an employer of choice.

 Evaluating success

-All participants will need to commit to taking part in an evaluation to help us measure the impact of the programmes – delivered by our evaluation partner, Strathclyde University.
+All participants are committed to taking part in an evaluation to help us measure the impact of the programmes – delivered by our evaluation partner, Strathclyde University.

 Read more about the impact of our programmes